FatihTheDev/Face-Detection/README.md

 pip install opencv-python
 ```

-You also need to download the cascade files for car and pedestrian detection from the following links and place them in the same folder as the program:
+You also need to download the cascade files for face detection from the following links and place them in the same folder as the program:

  [frontalface cascade file](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)

 # Usage
-To use this program, you need to provide a video file as an argument.
+To use this program, you need to copy the contents of the python file and run it in your code editor.

-The program will display the input file with bounding boxes around the detected cars and pedestrians.
+When you run the program,your default webcam will be displayed with bounding boxes around the detected faces.
 You can press the 'q' key to exit the program.

 # Limitations
 This program is not perfect and may have some limitations, such as:

-It may not detect all cars and pedestrians in the input file, especially if they are partially occluded, too small, or too far away.
+It may not detect all faces in the recording, especially if they are partially occluded, too small, or too far away.

-It may detect some false positives, such as other objects that look like cars or pedestrians, or shadows or reflections.
+It may detect some false positives, such as other objects that look like faces, or shadows or reflections.

-It may not work well in low-light or noisy conditions, or with different camera angles or perspectives.

 # License
 This program is licensed under the MIT License.
 See LICENSE for more details.